-I love curriculum planning but it can be really hard work!
+I love music curriculum planning but it can be really hard work!

 Well music is a universal language that is found in every culture and society around the global.
 So when you have the freedom to create your own music curriculum, particularly at primary and middle school, it can be really challenging deciding what music should be included and what can be left out.

 So in this blog I am going to share with you three factors I like to consider when planning a new curriculum:

 - Start with the end in mind!

 You need to know where you curriculum is heading and what the next step is for your students academically.
 If you are hoping to increase uptake at GCSE music then your KS3 / middle school programme needs to give your students a good grounding and flavour of the key musical skills and content.
 This way your students can start the course with some prior knowledge and feel confident that they will be successful.

 If you are creating a new module or topic – start with the end in mind.
 What is the student outcome of this module.
 So for example if you are writing a film music topic do you want your students to understand leitmotifs, drones, textures, harmonies, specific composers, perform specific film music, etc. By planning the student outcomes of the topic you will already have the assessment in mind and this will mean that the lessons and activities can be easily created to support your students reaching the outcomes.